OperationsCentre/articles/tutorial.md

 Once your article is pushed to GitHub, you can get the file by doing to it's directory.
 The director follows the stucture of https://articles.rustyoperations.net/`article-name.md` where `articleName` is the director it's stored.
 For example, this tutorial is stored here: https://articles.rustyoperations.net/tutorial.md.
 There are other articles too.
 For example, the forums are https://articles.rustyoperations.net/forums/`forum-name`.

 ### How to link articles together
 The website has an override parameter in the forums and news view page.
-To link to an article, you simply create a hyperlink like so: [Linked Article](https://rusty-operations-community-website-test.web.app/forums/view?override=https://articles.rustyoperations.net/tutorial.md).
-Even though users cannot access this from the forums page, the override will render any Markdown file you pass in.
-The Markdown file doesn't even have to me one of ours.
-As long as it's a Markdown file, it will render!
+To link to an article, you simply create a hyperlink like so: https://www.rustyopertations.net`DIRECTORY`.
+Be aware, the website only goes to files found in the `news` or `forums` directories

 ### Timestamps
 Each article needs a timestamp in its metadata to show when it was last updated.
 These timestamps can be generated [here](https://timestampgenerator.com/).
 You will need to get the `ICO 8610` format, otherwise it will not work.
 For example, UK Time 22/07/2023 16:00:00 BST will be 2023-07-22T15:00:00+0000 in universal time.
 The website wil generate the timestamp for the current time for you.